 Have you ever had a WordPress security situation where your website presents a white screen?
 No error message displayed. no clue, just a white screen.
 This is called the white screen of death.
 It is caused mainly by plugin vulnerabilities, poor theme coding and some other causes.
 We will, in this post, look at the four most common causes of the WordPress white screen of death and suggest ways of resolving the issues.

 First things first.
 The White Screen of Death (WSOD) is an anomaly which stems from a host of different issues.
 You could just find your issue falling under the common symptoms - for which ready-made fixes are available.
-However, if you can't determine the cause of the problem, then you're better off at the hands of a WordPress expert or you can carefully follow the recommended steps to get a fix.
+However, if you can't determine the cause of the problem, then you're better off at the hands of a WordPress expert.
+But if you can carefully follow the recommended steps to get a fix.
 It's not so difficult in most cases.

 Common Causes and Solutions to the WordPress White Screen of Death